ppeble/emissary-ingress.dev/content/en/docs/2.5/topics/running/tls/index.md

   #
   # ca_secret: None

-  # Tells $productName$ whether to interpret a "." in the secret name as a "." or
+  # Tells Emissary whether to interpret a "." in the secret name as a "." or
   # a namespace identifier.
   # type: boolean
   #